isomerpages/moh-vaccinegov/pages/faq.md

 						<label for="question-1-4" class="tab-label">When and how can I receive my additional dose?</label>
 						<div class="tab-content">
 							<p>
-						Persons aged 5 years and above should complete three mRNA or Novavax/Nuvaxovid doses, or four Sinovac-CoronaVac doses to achieve minimum protection.<br><br>
+						Persons aged 5 years and above should complete three mRNA or Novavax/Nuvaxovid doses*, or four Sinovac-CoronaVac doses to achieve minimum protection.<br>*The Novavax/Nuvaxovid vaccine is currently unavailable under the National Vaccination Programme.
+Novavax is in the process of filing for regulatory approval for its updated COVID-19 XBB.1.5 vaccine formulation.<br><br>
 								<b><u>Persons Aged 60 Years and above Medically Vulnerable, Residents of Aged Care Facilities</u></b><br>
 						After achieving minimum protection, medically vulnerable persons and individuals aged 60 years and above are recommended to receive an additional dose of the updated vaccine around one year from their last dose.
 They can start to receive it from five months after their last dose.<br><br>
 								Individuals may walk in to any Joint Testing and Vaccination Centre (JTVC), participating Public Health Preparedness Clinic (PHPC) or polylinic to receive their vaccination.
 Alternatvely, they may book an appointment at a JTVC or participating PHPC using this <a href="https://book.health.gov.sg/covid">link</a>.<br><br>